An internship is a professional learning experience that allows you to:

 Steps to earning internship credits

-2. Register for Charlton's online (myCourses) internship course.
+- Register for Charlton's online (myCourses) internship course.
 All students must receive approval from the internship director prior to enrollment in the course.
+Enrollment must be completed prior to the end of the add/drop period.

 Find your internship